hplt-project/monolingual-multilingual-instruction-tuning/loraft/README.md

 ### Training

 We provide an example script to train BLOOM-7B1 below.
 It is worth noting that you might need to change `WORLD_SIZE` depending on your GPU configuration as well as the `--lora_target_modules` option depending on where you would like to apply LoRA.
 The name also varies by the base model you use.
 The training data should be fed via `--data_path`.
-You can prepare your own training set, download from this repository, or directly load via Hugging Face dataset: `pinzhenchen/alpaca-cleaned-${LANG}`, where `${LANG}` should be a two digit language code--see [here](https://huggingface.co/collections/HPLT/instruction-tuning-65dba9834e23db813d863951)
+You can prepare your own training set, download from this repository, or directly load via Hugging Face dataset: `pinzhenchen/alpaca-cleaned-${LANG}`, where `${LANG}` should be a two digit language code--check [here]([https://huggingface.co/collections/HPLT/instruction-tuning-65dba9834e23db813d863951](https://huggingface.co/collections/pinzhenchen/translated-multilingual-alpaca-instruction-dataset-65e858011ebb209c6d3bb863)) for options.

 ```